jimratliff/GenoMac-user/resources/docs_to_display_to_user/Dropbox_how_to_configure.md

 # How to configure Dropbox

+> [!NOTE]
+> Don’t want to deal with this right this sec?
+Return to the terminal and enter 'punt'.
+> This task will be re-presented to you next time you run the Hypervisor.

 ## Launch Dropbox
 - ❑ Make Dropbox the active app.
 (The Hypervisor should have launched Dropbox for you already.)
 - Dialog box: Welcome to Dropbox!